SharpAdb/AdvancedSharpAdbClient/README.md

 It's upgraded verion of [SharpAdbClient](https://github.com/quamotion/madb).
 Added important features.

+## Changes

+### 2.5.1
++ Now Click, Swipe, SendKeyEvent and SendText no longer return values, they have become voids
++ Added ElementNotFoundException and InvalidKeyEventException

+### 2.5.0
++ First commit

 ## Installation
 To install AdvancedSharpAdbClient install the [AdvancedSharpAdbClient NuGetPackage](https://www.nuget.org/packages/AdvancedSharpAdbClient).
 If you're using Visual Studio, you can run the following command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):